project-sekai-ctf/sekai.team/data/blog/tsjctf-2022/bacteria.md

 ### Stage 1: Stack pivot

-First, let's attach gdb to the process of bacteria in the container to get the read & write section so that we can do stack pivot:
+First, let’s attach gdb to the process of bacteria in the container to get the read & write section so that we can do stack pivot:

 ![get_rw_section.png](/static/images/tsjctf-2022/bacteria/get_rw_section.png)

 So we know that at address from `0x403000` to `0x404000`, the binary is writable.
 So we will choose an address of `0x403e00` to stack pivot.
 Why I choose `0x403e00`, because after the stack pivot, we will conduct the ret2dlresolve, which will need a lot of lower memory to resolve libc address.
-Choosing `0x403e00` so we don't need to change a lot.
+Choosing `0x403e00` so we don’t need to change a lot.

 To do the stack pivot, we also need a `leave; ret` gadget to change the rsp.
 But because we will execute the `.text` again so we have `leave; ret` already.
-One more thing to notice is that after we stack pivot, the new stack now is inside the binary which doesn't have any thing for us to work around.
+One more thing to notice is that after we stack pivot, the new stack now is inside the binary which doesn’t have any thing for us to work around.
 So before we do the stack pivot, we need to write something to the chosen address first.

 As we know that the program will first mov the current rsp to rbp and then mov rbp to rsi and write to rsi.
 So we just need `mov rsi, rbp` to write to our desired address passed to rsi by rbp.
 Our first payload will be as following: